RDHPCS Cloud Computing

 Assuming the cluster setup as multi-user in the resource definition, and in the sharing tab, view and edit button are selected.

-How to enable a role account?
+How do I enable a role account?

 A role account is a shared workspace for project members on a cluster.
 By su’d to a role account, project members can manage and monitor their jobs.